vippsas/vipps-login-api/vipps-login-api-faq.md

 report to the tax authorities or within healthcare and credit.

 Keeping a unique and consistent identifier for the user over time is not a sufficient requirement.
-For this purpose Vipps offers a unique merchant specific user identifier that are delivered as part of the registration/login.
+For this purpose, we offer a unique merchant specific user identifier that are delivered as part of the registration/login.
 This is the claim `sub` that is delivered based on the `openid` scope.
 This unique identifier will allow you to keep a consistent user profile even if the user